Limiting the Federal Government's Fiscal Exposure by Better Managing Climate Change Risks

 GAO, Climate Change: Agencies Should Develop Guidance for Addressing the Effects on Federal Land and Water Resources, GAO-07-863 (Washington, D.C.: Aug.
 7, 2007).

 The potential losses generated by the National Flood Insurance Program have created substantial financial exposure for the federal government and U.S. taxpayers.
 While Congress and FEMA intended that the National Flood Insurance Program be funded with premiums collected from policyholders and not with tax dollars, the program was, by design, not actuarially sound.
-As of November 2012, FEMA owes the Treasury approximately $20 billionup from $17.8 billion pre-Superstorm Sandyand had not repaid any principal on the loan since 2010.
+For more information, see the National Flood Insurance Program section of this High-Risk report.

 GAO, Climate Change: Financial Risks to Federal and Private Insurers in Coming Decades Are Potentially Significant, GAO-07-285 (Washington, D.C.: Mar.
 16, 2007).